United Herzlia Schools: Herzlia Schools 2000-2010

-Many changes have occurred at the schools over the past decade, including significant changes to the national curriculum and the matriculation examinations.
+Many changes occurred at the schools over the decade up to 2010, including significant changes to the national curriculum and the matriculation examinations.

 During 2000, the United Herzlia Schools merged with the Association of Hebrew Pre-Primary Schools.
 Herzlia has opened playgroups for younger children and also consolidated some of its campuses, integrating the preschools into its schools in the Atlantic and Southern Suburbs regions.
 The Herzlia Pre-Primary schools are situated in four suburbs of Cape Town, serving families closest to their homes.
 Herzlia has also absorbed the Sarah Bloch crèche, which provides an aftercare service to families in the area.

 The schools are managed in regions by regional principals with the majority of children attending school in the City Bowl region.
 The Director of Education has direct educational responsibility for all Herzlia schools educationally and is also the public face of Herzlia, while finance and administration is headed by the Director of Finance and Administration who is seated in the administration house.